-Girls may create their own Girl Scout program website to highlight their program activities.
-Girls should only share program activity website links with family, friends, and others they know firsthand.
+As part of Girl Scout programs, members may create their own unique website to highlight their program activities.
+These program activity website links should only be shared with family, friends, and others the members know firsthand.

-To keep girls safe when they use their own websites, keep in mind:
+To keep members safe when they use their own websites, keep in mind:

-- Parents/guardians must review and approve a girl's website before it goes live. - For girls under 13 years old, a parent or guardian must manage the girl's website and be responsible for all content, communication, and information posted. - Parents/guardians must review and approve any pictures and videos before they are posted to a girl's website.
-If the girl is under 13 years old, a parent or guardian must personally post the pictures and videos to the girl's website themselves-girls under 13 are not permitted to do this.
+- Parents/caregivers must review and approve a Girl Scout's website before it goes live. - For youth under 13 years old, a parent or caregiver must manage their website and be responsible for all content, communication, and information posted. - Parents/caregivers must review and approve any pictures and videos before they are posted to the website.
+If the youth is under 13 years old, a parent or caregiver must personally post the pictures and videos to the website themselves-youth under 13 are not permitted to do this.